tschellenbach/Stream-Framework/README.md

 [![Coverage Status](https://coveralls.io/repos/tschellenbach/Feedly/badge.png?branch=master&random=1)](https://coveralls.io/r/tschellenbach/Feedly?branch=master)

+**Note**

+The Feedly open source project is in no way related to feedly.com.
+To avoid confusion we are considering renaming the 1.0 release of the project.

 ## What can you build? ##

 Feedly allows you to build newsfeed and notification systems using Cassandra and/or Redis.